HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 To confirm that you’ve received ETH on Base, check your wallet (e.g., MetaMask) or visit https://basescan.org.
 Once you see ETH in your Base wallet, you’re ready to claim your ZEN.

 ## Claim Process
-Claiming is a two step process, first you will sign a message with your old Horizen wallet, then you will submit a claim with your new wallet on Base.
+Claiming is a two step process.
+First you will sign a message with your old Horizen wallet, then you will submit a claim with your new wallet on Base.

 ### Step 1: Create a Signature
 Before claiming, you must generate a valid signature.
 You must do this to confirm ownership of your wallet.